hasnat/redux-modules/docs/basics/creating-a-module.md

 });
 ```

-The `name` specified is used to prefix the action constants defined in the `transformations` array.
-The `initialState` is the initial state of the reducer for this piece of the state tree. `transformations` contains an array of `transformation` objects.
+The `name` specified is used to prefix the actions defined in the `transformations` array.
+The `initialState` is the initial state of the reducer for this piece of the state tree.
+The `transformations` key contains an array of objects which represent different state transformations.